 The Gospel is the story of how God pursued us through Christ and formed a relationship with us, and how he calls us to respond in faith and obedience.

 Exploring our personal stories to see how Christ offers us freedom and peace through his unfathomable love.

 PART THREE: Healthy Relationships

 Developing healthy relationships through church, family, and practicing conflict resolution.

 Discovering how to integrate our faith with our work and use our careers for God’s Kingdom.

 PART FIVE: Hearing God’s Voice

 Learning to follow the Spirit’s leading especially in times of decision

-In addition to articles, chapters, and other online resources, Fellows will read The Call by Os Guinness, The Drama of Scripture by Craig Bartholomew and Michael Goheen, and Every Good Endeavor by Tim Keller and Katherine Leary Alsdorf.
+In addition to articles, chapters, and other online resources, Fellows will read The Freedom of Self-Forgetfulness by Tim Keller, The Gift of Being Yourself by David Benner, Loveology by John Mark Comer, and The Gospel at Work by Traeger and Gilbert.
 Fellows spend about 3-4 hours reading and studying each week.